blmoore/blog/_posts/2014-08-26-scottish_independence.md

 Living in Edinburgh it's been hard to avoid the build-up to Scotland's referendum on independence.
 On September 18<sup>th</sup> 2014, less than a month away as I write this, people living in Scotland will go to the polls to answer the question: Should Scotland be an independent country?

 Over the last couple of years there's been a good amount of media coverage and &mdash; more interestingly, from my point of view &mdash; repeat polls to gauge opinion by various newspapers and tv stations.
 This invites an obvious question: how has the mood in Scotland varied over time with respect to a yes/no vote?
-Can we detect any biases among those publishing polls.
+And can we detect any biases among those publishing polls?

 ## The data